-Why not kick things off with an innovative take on a classic dessert?
-Rolled ice cream is a new method from Thailand that results in beautiful spirals, freshly crafted to order.
-Ice cream “artists” pour a liquid base onto a freezing pan set at -22 degrees, add custom ingredients, then chop and mix everything into a thin sheet of ice cream, which freezes before your eyes!
+Has your ice cream ever come in a roll?
+This wacky take on a regular dessert comes from Thailand, and is made by pouring the cream onto a freezing pan (set at -22 degrees), which creates a thin sheet of ice cream right that’s rolled up right before your eyes!
 The end result is elegant cylinders of ice cream, a far cry from a messy scoop.
 This Oregon original opened its first shop in Eugene in 2017, and has since expanded to three locations, including Salem and Portland.
 Vegan, lactose-free, and dairy options are all available, with an impressive list of flavors ranging from Lavender and Rose to Fruity Pebbles and S’mores.
 They are currently open for takeout and delivery.

 1728 SW Jefferson St